GRow1000 Employer Frequently Asked Questions (FAQ)

 In light of the global COVID-19 pandemic, what should I consider before agreeing to place a youth worker?

 The health and well-being of our youth are paramount.
 All precautions should be taken to ensure safety and slowing the spread of the virus within your workplace.
 Employment experiences can be in-person, virtual or a hybrid.
-If you are offering in-person employment experiences, PPE should be given to the student as often as they are working.
 You should abide by all national, state and local health official guidelines.

 Who is responsible for paying for the wages?